75 Saratoga Cove, Ruther Glen, Virginia 22546

 Thirty minutes north of Richmond in east central Virginia, unincorporated Ruther Glen is the site of Lake Caroline, a gated, waterfront community for all ages.
 It sits on 1,500 acres and has 1,000 or so single family homes.
 While not specifically a retirement community, Lake Caroline offers what many retirees are seeking.

-This is an established neighborhood, with homes dating from at least the early-1980s.
-Most residences sit on a wooded lot, and many are along the shores of 277-acre Lake Caroline, the community's focal point.
+This is an established community, with homes dating from at least the early-1980s.
+Most residences sit on a wooded lot, and many are along the shores of 277-acre Lake Caroline, the development's focal point.
 Housing styles range from A-frames to raised ranch ramblers and transitionals (open floor concept).
 Home sites are still for sale, so the community has a rural, unfinished feeling.
 As more lots are sold, this may change somewhat.
 It is doubtful, though, that Lake Caroline will ever feel crowded.

 The lake itself is particularly popular with water skiers but also draws sailors and fishermen.
 It is a deep body of water, and bass, perch and crappie are in good supply.
 Homeowners also enjoy two marinas.